mabrosim/MiniMemoListWidget/README.md

 The widget is operated by tapping:
 - Single tap opens text editor.
 - Double tap sorts texts by name, by time edited or restore original order.
-- Triple tap prompts to configure the list size and enable/disable a popup hint.

 The widget is resizable in horizontal direction.